 The crispy „chicken skin“ is – just like our vegan bacon – made of seasoned rice paper.
 It gets real crunchy on the oven and at the same time holds the „chicken meat mixture“ together.
 Apart from that you only need a couple of spices.
 And we kept the roasted vegetables very simple purposely, so they don’t steal the show from the vegan chicken drumsticks. 😉

 We first came into contact with vegan chicken drumsticks with skin and bone in the beginning of 2016 in Vietnam.
 They are incredibly good in faking meat.
 That’s what we always wanted to do as well.
-The fantastic recipe by dailyvegan.recipes served us as a basis here.
+The recipe by dailyvegan.recipes served us as another foundation here.

 VEGAN CHICKEN DRUMSTICKS ON ROASTED VEGETABLES